alrex-dev/frontend-assessment-magento-alrex/readme.md

 - There are only two parts in the expression above - the string concatenation `('b' + 'a' + + 'a' + 'a')` and the transformation of the string to lower case `toLowerCase()`
 - The operators and the operands in concatenation part of the expression are all normal except for this part `+ + 'a'`.
 The second plus operator is understood by the compiler as a unary plus operator that forces the compiler to cast `'a'` as a number which is not possible as it is a string, thus returning `NaN`.
 - So the expression will be converted to this `('b' + 'a' + NaN + 'a').toLowerCase()`
-- And when the contacatenation operation is performed, it will return the string `banana`
+- And when the concatenation operation is performed, it will return the string `banana`